Concordium/concordium-dapp-examples/sponsoredTransactionsAuction/backend/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.0-4baaaa.svg)](https://github.com/Concordium/.github/blob/main/.github/CODE_OF_CONDUCT.md)

 This repository's CI automatically checks formatting and common problems in rust.

 Changes to any of the packages must be such that

 - ```cargo clippy --all``` produces no warnings
 - ```rust fmt``` makes no changes.

-Everything in this repository should build with rust version 1.70 however the `fmt` tool must be from a nightly release since some of the configuration options are not stable.
+Our CI systems use Rust 1.85, however the `fmt` tool must be from a nightly release since some of the configuration options are not stable.
 One way to run the `fmt` tool is
 ```
 cargo +nightly-2023-04-01 fmt
 ```